The Goose, Golden Egg and Farmer

 The fox unnecessarily despised what he could not have, just because it could not come easy.

 The Four Friends Who Studied Hard

 There was a group of four boys, who loved to party.
-If given the choice they would always pick partying over studying, because the hated studying so much.
-A night before their test, they were out having fun once again and ended up missing it next morning.
+If given the choice they would always pick partying over studying because they hated studying so much.
+A night before their test, they were out having fun once again and ended up missing it the next morning.
 They lied to the Dean that their car had a flat tire and because they didn’t have a spare they had to push it back in time.
 The Dean listened carefully and told them they could give the exam later.

 Having gotten another chance, the boys studied happily and hard.
 They believed they had fooled the Dean.
-As they arrived for the exam they were asked to sit in separate classrooms and to their surprise the 100 mark exam only had two questions.
+As they arrived for the exam they were asked to sit in separate classrooms and to their surprise, the 100 mark exam only had two questions.
 “Your name?” and “which side tire did you burst?”
 The moral for these kids was that they are not the smartest.